 Claims vs. Reality

-Earlier in this review, we listed out the claims and guarantees made by Performance Lab with this Flex.
-Since then, we’ve taken a hard look at the ingredients they use, dosages, and compared the pros to the cons.
+Earlier in this Performance Lab Flex review, we listed out the claims and guarantees made by the company and its Lab Flex supplement.
+Since then, we have taken a hard look at the ingredients they use, and dosages, and compared the benefits and downsides.
 By now, we have a pretty good idea of what to expect from Flex.

 Performance Lab does a great job of sticking to the scientific research supporting joint health.
-They do this with all their products, and it’s a reason why they are heavily regarded as one of the highest quality supplement providers today.
+They do this with all their products, and it is a reason why they are heavily regarded as one of the highest quality supplement providers today.

-Boswellia Serrata and Curcumin have centuries of use and research supporting them.
-They’re known to be a power duo when combined and play a role in flexibility, relieving joint pain, and overall function/performance.
-The addition of Strontium adds to this effect.
+Boswellia Serrata and curcumin have centuries of use and research supporting them.
+They are known to be a power duo and play a role in flexibility, they also reduce joint pain, and improve overall function/performance.
+The addition of strontium adds to this effect.

-It’s pretty clear that the claims and guarantees match what this product actually does for your joints.
-If you take a look at the customer reviews, you’ll see that it remains true for a majority of people as well!
+It is pretty clear that the claims and guarantees match what this product actually does for your joints.
+If you take a look at the customer reviews, you will see that it remains true for a majority of people as well!

 Final Verdict: Performance Lab Flex

 Joint pain affects millions of people each year and will only get worse as we continue to age.
-In fact, over 22% of all adults have been diagnosed with arthritis — a number that’s higher in women (23.5%) than men (18.1%).
+In fact, over 22% of all adults have been diagnosed with arthritis, a number that is higher in women (23.5%) than men (18.1%).

-For anyone suffering from joint pain or joint limitations, you won’t want to neglect the power of therapy, home care, rest, and proper medication.
-If your doctor suggests that medication won’t be necessary, supplements can help you receive a natural boost each day.
+For anyone suffering from joint pain or joint limitations, you will not want to neglect the power of therapy, home care, rest, and proper medication.
+If your doctor suggests that medication will not be necessary, supplements can help you receive a natural boost each day.

-If you’re looking for a supplement that supports joints from all angles, Performance Lab Flex is the supplement for you.
-It’s one of the best you’ll find on the market and is worth the purchase — especially if you want to finally find relief from that joint pain!
+If you are looking for a joint support supplement that helps from all angles, Performance Lab Flex is the supplement for you.
+It is one of the best you will find on the market and is worth the purchase — especially if you want to finally find relief from that joint pain!